nehcgnak/CrackingMachineLearningInterview/README.md

             4) Leaky Relu Function (to fix the dying relu problem in the Relu function within hidden layers)

 #### What is Convolotional Neural Network?
-        convolutional-neural-network is a subclass of neural-networks which have at least one convolution layer.
+        Convolutional-neural-network is a subclass of neural-networks which have at least one convolution layer.
         They are great for capturing local information (e.g. neighbor pixels in an image or surrounding words in a text) as well as reducing the complexity of the model (faster training, needs fewer samples, reduces the chance of overfitting).
-        .
         A convolution unit receives its input from multiple units from the previous layer which together create a proximity.
         Therefore, the input units (that form a small neighborhood) share their weights.
 ![](https://miro.medium.com/max/3288/1*uAeANQIOQPqWZnnuH-VEyw.jpeg)

-#### What is recurrent Neural Network?
+#### What is Recurrent Neural Network?
         A class of artificial neural networks where connections between nodes form a directed graph along a temporal sequence.
         This allows it to exhibit temporal dynamic behavior.
 Derived from feedforward neural networks, RNNs can use their internal state (memory) to process variable length sequences of inputs.
 This makes them applicable to tasks such